 A benefit of our joining Civic Voice is that all members are entitled to day passes giving free access to the majority of National Trust properties subject to a small number of restrictions.

-National Trust passes (one day pass per group member) can be obtained by writing to Gill Roxborough, Civic Voice, 60 Duke Street, Liverpool L1 5AA, enclosing a stamped addressed envelope, with contact details and mentioning that you are a member of Stamford Civic Society, which is a member of Civic Voice.
+National Trust passes (one day pass per group member) can be obtained by writing to Civic Voice, The Coffin Works, 13-15 Fleet Street, Jewellery Quarter, Birmingham, B3 1JP, enclosing a stamped addressed envelope, with contact details and mentioning that you are a member of Stamford Civic Society, which is a member of Civic Voice.
 This pass is transferable and can be given to friends or family if you are already a member of the National Trust.

 The Magic Lantern Slides of Henry Traylen